dart-lang/site-www/src/tools/pub/dependencies.md

   may break your application.
 {{site.alert.end}}

-Only dependency overrides from the root pubspec are considered when doing package resolution.
+Only the dependency overrides in a **package's own pubspec** are considered during package resolution.
-This means that dependency overrides inside a package that you depend on will be ignored.
+Dependency overrides inside any depended-on packages are ignored.

-Therefore, when you publish a package to pub.dev, dependency overrides will be ignored by anyone depending on that package.
+As a result, if you publish a package to pub.dev, keep in mind that your package's dependency overrides are ignored by all users of your package.

 ## Best practices